yasuhiroki/vim-aws-plantuml-snippets/README.md

 # Vim AWS-PlantUML Snippet

-This vim-aws-plantuml-snippets produces a snipppets file for [AWS-PlantUML](https://github.com/milo-minderbinder/AWS-PlantUML) to Vim.
+This vim-aws-plantuml-snippets produces a snippets file for [AWS-PlantUML](https://github.com/milo-minderbinder/AWS-PlantUML) to Vim.

 # Install